 You know I’ve seen getting a really bad rep lately?
 MailChimp.
 And I don’t really get it.

-Suddenly, it’s become the “n00b tool” and “you can’t use it if you’re a serious blogger.” 🙄
+Suddenly, it’s become the “newbie tool” and “you can’t use it if you’re a serious blogger.” 🙄

-While I do think that for blog-based entrepreneurs specifically, you’ll eventually want to move off it, it’s far from a “beginners only” tool.
-Tons of large businesses and startups use it to power multi-million dollar revenue funnels – with all the advanced targeting and automation it supposedly doesn’t have.
+While I do think that for blog-based entrepreneurs specifically, other tools might be best, it’s far from a “beginners only” tool.
+Tons of large businesses and startups use it to power multi-million dollar revenue funnels – with all the advanced targeting and automation it supposedly “doesn’t have.”

-Maybe it’s because it’s so great for basics and designed to seem so simple, that people don’t realize how powerful it really is.
+Maybe it’s because it’s so great for basics and designed to seem so simple, that people don’t realize how much you can do with MailChimp.

-But I’ve been seeing certain statements a lot lately.
+But I’ve been seeing certain statements about MailChimp’s features a lot lately.

 In Facebook groups, Slack, Twitter, blog posts…